Women's lacrosse: History

 The first modern women's lacrosse game was played in 1890 at the St Leonards School in Scotland, where women's lacrosse had been introduced by Louisa Lumsden.
 Lumsden brought the game to Scotland after watching a men's lacrosse game between the Canghuwaya (probably Caughnawaga) Indians and the Montreal Lacrosse Club.
 A British school teacher, Cara Gascoigne, at Sweet Briar College, started club lacrosse at that college in 1914.
-One of Lumsden's students, Rosabelle Sinclair, established the first women's lacrosse team in the United States at the Bryn Mawr School in Baltimore, Maryland in 1926.
-The first women's intercollegiate game was held between Sweet Briar College and The College of William and Mary in 1941.
+One of Lumsden's students, Rosabelle Sinclair, established the first women's lacrosse team in the United States at the Bryn Mawr School in Baltimore, Maryland, in 1926.
+The first women's intercollegiate game was held between Sweet Briar College and the College of William & Mary in 1941.

 Until the mid-1930s, women's and men's field lacrosse were played under virtually the same rules, with no protective equipment.
 In the United States, the formation of the U.S. Women's Lacrosse Association led to a change in these rules.
+On the world stage, the International Federation of Women's Lacrosse Associations (today, World Lacrosse) was founded by Margaret Boyd, All-England Club player from 1934–51 and captain from 1937–51.
+Following World War II, she worked as a lacrosse coach in the United States and elsewhere for two decades.

+Since 2001, the Tewaaraton Award has been given annually to the male and female voted most outstanding player at the college level in the US.